iconengineering/lyons-stormwater-masterplan/docs/hydrology.md

 The SWMM routing was conducted for both existing conditions and future conditions.
 The 100-year peak discharges at all of the outfalls from the SWMM model for both conditions are presented in Table 3-4.
-SWMM output for other recurrence intervals is provided in *Appendix J.*
+SWMM output for other recurrence intervals is provided in *Appendix A.*

 ###### Table 3-4: SWMM Output, 100-Year
 <table align="center" style="border-collapse: collapse; caption-side:top; font-size:11pt;">